 This segment will go back to the 1930s when Black and Mexican American men in California were wearing zoot suits, oversized suit jackets and pants tapered down to their ankles.
-It was said by Ford, the fashion historian, since kids couldn’t afford tailors, the baggy look was born out of improvisation.
+The fashion historian Tom Ford believes that since kids couldn’t afford tailors, the baggy look was born out of improvisation.
+[Citation needed.
+When you tell us someone said something, give us a footnote that links the quotation with the item in the bibliography.]
 Luis Alvarez, historian at University of California, San Diego said that this look was spread by black jazz musicians as they traveled around the country.
 During that time, the zoot suit style of dress was seen as the wardrobe of black and Mexican American delinquents and gang members.
-Young men were stripped of their clothes and badly beaten as policemen searched the streets for zoot suited young men they blamed for petty crimes.
+Young men were stripped of their clothes and badly beaten as policemen searched the streets for zoot-suited young men they blamed for petty crimes.
+[So you’re comparing the zoot suit fad to the saggy pants fad?
+As what?
+A signifier of gang or group membership?
+If that’s what you’re saying, spell it out.
+Also, Zoot suits were actually outlawed in parts of the U.S. You could use that factoid as a transition to your next segment.]

 Segment 4: Criminalized Fashion

-This segment will focus on the different attempts to ban this style of dress as a fashion statement.
+This segment will focus on the different attempts to ban saggy pants as a fashion statement.
 Unbeknownst to many, in 2005, the Virginia House of Delegates passed the droopy drawers bill.
-This would impose a $50 fine to people who wore their pants so that their underwear was visible in an indecent manner.
-Two days later, the senate killed that bill.
-In Louisiana, lawmakers passed House Bill1626, a law that would have made it a crime to publically wear clothing that “intentionally exposes undergarments or intentionally exposes any portion of the pubic hair, cleft of the buttocks or genitals.”
+This would have imposed a $50 fine on people who wore their pants so that their underwear was visible in an indecent manner.
+Two days later, the Virginia senate killed that bill.
+In Louisiana, lawmakers passed House Bill1626, a law that would have made it a crime to publicly wear clothing that “intentionally exposes undergarments or intentionally exposes any portion of the pubic hair, cleft of the buttocks or genitals.” [citation needed.]
 The state’s senate also rejected this bill.
-There were different attempts to eliminate sagging pants as acceptable, but nothing seemed to stick long enough to prevent many people from continuing this as a style.
-Los Angeles police officer Victor Vinson spoke to parents in his local community about the rise of street gangs in the neighborhood.
-He expressed to them that the biggest indicator a person was part of a gang was the sagging pants.
+There were other attempts to eliminate the wearing of sagging pants, but nothing seemed to stick long enough to prevent many people from continuing the style.
+When Los Angeles police officer Victor Vinson spoke to parents about the rise of street gangs in their neighborhood, he expressed to them that the biggest indicator that a person was part of a gang was sagging pants.
 “Kids today are dressing for death,” he said.
+[Citation needed.]

 Segment 5: A Hip-Hop Imitation

-Most people like to follow the fashion trends seen in music videos throughout hip-hop culture.
+Many young people like to follow the fashion trends they see in hip-hop culture and music videos.
 In the 1980s and 90s, artists such as Ice-T and Too Short were known to have glorified sagging pants in their style of dressing.
 Shortly after, American hip hop duo Kriss Kross picked it up and brought the style to a whole new level.
 However, it is said that the majority of today's hip hop artists no longer sag, which is why this fashion statement might be going out of style.
 Fashion writer Smith Strickland believes that “baggy streetwear no longer fits the aesthetics of the contemporary hip hop world, where rappers now team up with high end fashion brands.”
 Some also believe the change started in 2005 when NBA Commissioner David Stern instituted a mandatory dress code for players.
 This dress code required the players to wear suits.
-Men not only follow their favorite musicians but, their favorite sports players as well.
+Men not only follow their favorite musicians but their favorite sports players as well.

 Segment 6: Role Model